 The Truth About Entrepreneurial Resources

-© Copyright, the Bibby Group.
+© the Bibby Group.
 All Rights Reserved.

 Now consider schools.
 Educators teach us about management systems, and today, we have many entrepreneurial courses of study.
 However, knowing how to effectively manage a system does not equate to the demands of entrepreneurship.
 We are fortunate to have brilliant minds housed in prestigious academic settings, but as important as business principles and systems are to successfully running a business, once again, those issues are not at the very heart of entrepreneurship.
 Every business course deals with a business function except the most important.
 Again we say, it’s the entrepreneur and their mental, physical and financial health that drives an entrepreneurial venture.
 Business schools are important resources, but their charter is not issue at hand.

 Of course, we have to include the entrepreneur’s family, friends and other confidants.
-As deeply concerned as they are for the welfare of their favorite entrepreneur, they are usually not effective entrepreneurial resources if the venture is in trouble.
+As deeply concerned as they are for the welfare of their favorite entrepreneur, they’re not not effective entrepreneurial resources if the venture is in trouble.
 Mostly, after listening tirelessly with sympathy and empathy, friends and family eventually have to get back to taking care of their own lives.
 Spouses, children, parents, friends and trusted business advisors may feel the owner’s heartache as though it was their own, but usually they are helpless by-standers.
 When a business is in trouble, so is the owner.

 So, this all sounds rather bleak, doesn’t it?
 We have government agencies, banks, educators, friends and family all around, but really no one to help.
 Do you recall the Coleridge’s “The Rime of the Ancient Mariner?
 “Water, water everywhere, nor a drop to drink.”
 The analogy works quite well in our story.
 Just as a thirsty sailor cannot survive on saltwater, the foundering entrepreneur may be surrounded by caring souls totally incapable of providing needed sustenance.
 There is logical help.

 Now, let’s focus on the star of the show, the entrepreneur.
 The entrepreneur is the heart and soul of every business.
 The entrepreneur must be their own best resource.